vanshilJoshi/Portfolio/README.md

 # Portfolio - Vanshil

 ## Description
 This portfolio is a beautiful, fully functional, and responsive website developed using HTML, CSS, and JavaScript.
-It incorporates various features including SMTP.js for email functionality, SweetAlert for interactive alerts, and a small Google Maps integration to showcase the location.
+It incorporates various features including Web3 Forms for email functionality, SweetAlert for interactive alerts, and a small Google Maps integration to showcase the location.
 The portfolio includes sections such as About, Testimonials, Clients, Resume, Portfolio, and Contact.

 ## Features
 - Responsive design for all screen resolutions
-- Email functionality using SMTP.js
+- Email functionality using Web3 Forms
 - Interactive alerts using SweetAlert
 - Google Maps integration to display the location
 - Sections: